 A hiatus is a gap.
 An interruption.
 An interval.
 It’s a break in continuity.

 Like a seemingly incessant rain stopping for a while, then resuming again.
-The hiatus is the bit in between, where nothing much seems to happen, whilst nature works out which way things will go…
+Like the wave we’ve been surfing on flattening out, leaving us stranded.
+Like winter after the emerging, flourishing and drying out of plants, trees and flowers throughout the year.
+The hiatus is the bit in between, where nothing much seems to happen, whilst nature works out which way things will go next…

 A hiatus can happen in our lives, too.